Information on symptoms and self-care advice

-• Please do not attend classes, lectures, labs until your symptoms have settled.
-Please do not put others at risk of picking up any infections
+In general, please do not attend classes, lectures, labs until your symptoms have settled, as this could put others at risk of picking up infections.

-• If you feel you need to attend Student Health please phone us first and give a brief outline of your problem.
+If you feel you need to attend Student Health please phone us first and give a brief outline of your problem.
 This information helps us provide the most suitable care.
-This may mean phone advice, seeing a health professional or having prescribed medication, observation and rest at Student Health for several hours
+This may mean phone advice, seeing a health professional and/or having prescribed medication, observation and rest at Student Health for several hours.